-The Sports Physical Therapy Residency at University of Wisconsin Hospitals and Clinics is a full-time, 14-month program that begins July 1 and continues through the end of August of the following year.
+The Sports Physical Therapy Residency at UW Health is a full-time, 14-month program that begins July 1 and continues through the end of August of the following year.
 The program accepts two residents per year at the current time.

 The Sports Physical Therapy Residency is accredited by the American Board of Physical Therapy Residency and Fellowship Education as a post-professional residency program for physical therapists in sports.